Joanne Lee

 Researcher

-Joanne Lee has a decade of experience designing and conducting evaluations of programs serving children, youth, and families.
-She has analyzed complex administrative and survey data on studies for federal and local agencies.
+Joanne Lee has 14 years of experience designing and conducting evaluations of programs serving children, youth, and families.
+She has worked with federal and local agencies on analyses of complex administrative and survey data to build their knowledge of what works and where improvements can be made.

-Lee joined Mathematica in 2011, bringing a passion for engaging in public policy research to improve programs and services.
-In 2018, she joined the Program and Evaluation Unit for child welfare services at the Department of Public Social Services in Riverside County, California, and led a range of research and evaluation projects for county programs and initiatives.
+Lee joined Mathematica in 2011, bringing a passion for public policy research that can help identify and implement improvements to programs and services.
+In 2018, she joined the Program and Evaluation Unit for child welfare services in Riverside County, California, and led a range of research and evaluation projects for county programs and initiatives.
 She rejoined Mathematica in 2020 after relocating to Los Angeles.
 Lee holds a Ph.D. in agricultural and resource economics and an M.A. in statistics from the University of California, Berkeley.

 Expertise